geopy/geopy/docs/index.rst

 Usage with Pandas
 -----------------

-It's possible to geocode a pandas DataFrame with geopy, however, rate-limiting must be taken into account.
+It is possible to geocode a pandas DataFrame with geopy, however, rate-limiting must be taken into account.

 A large number of DataFrame rows might produce a significant amount of